 Continue reading “Fernando Itúrburu”Alfredo Noriega

 Afredo Noriega Fernández (Quito, 1962) is an Ecuadorian writer, novelist, short story writer, and playwright.
 In the early 1980’s he was a member of the writing workshop of Miguel Donoso Pareja and founded the group La Pequeñalulupa.
 In 1985, he moved to Paris, France where he studied linguistics at the Sorbonne Nouvelle.
 He lived in Paris and Brussels for many years and now lives in Cardiff, United Kingdom.
 He has worked as a Spanish professor at universities.
 He is a highly-acclaimed author of noir novels.
 Some of his best-known work includes the 2002 novel “De que nada se sabe,” (translated into French as C’est dur de mourir au printemps), its 2010 sequel “Tan solo morir” (translated as Mourir, la belle affaire), and the trilogy’s final book, the 2019 novel “Eso si nunca.”
-The trilogy’s first novel, “De que nada se sabe,” was adapted into a film in 2008 titled “Cuando me toque a mí” by director Víctor Arregui who co-wrote the screenplay with him.
+The first book of this trilogy, “De que nada se sabe,” was adapted into the 2008 film “Cuando me toque a mí,” directed by Víctor Arregui, who collaborated with Noriega on the screenplay.
 He has published novels, short story collections, poetry collections, and plays.
 His stories have been included in several national and international anthologies.

 Continue reading “Alfredo Noriega”Carla Badillo Coronado